silshack/fall2013/_posts/2013-08-29-ubuntu-first-steps-and-jekyll.md

 sudo gem install jekyll
 ```

-If when you try to run Jekyll you are told it's not installed you will need to add Ruby Gems to your $PATH (places linux looks for system wide-commands)
+If when you try to run Jekyll you are told 'Command not found' you will need to add Ruby Gems to your $PATH (places linux looks for system wide-commands)
 	In the terminal:
 ```bash
 export PATH=$PATH:/var/lib/gems/1.9.1/bin